alexalemi/blog.alexalemi.com/diffusion.md

 	$$ \hat x_t = (z_t - \sigma_t \hat \epsilon_t) / \alpha_t $$
 </aside>

 The actual parametric model in a diffusion model is this bit, $\hat x(z_t, t)$ it is a neural network that takes as input the noisy image $z_t$ and the step we are on in the diffusion process $t$ and has the job of trying to predict what the corresponding clean image was that generated the noisy image.
 In most diffusion models this is implemented as a [U-Net](https://en.wikipedia.org/wiki/U-Net) style architecture.
-In practice, it's been found that if instead of predicting the clean image $\hat x$, you instead predict the noise $\hat \epsilon$ from the noisy image, you get better-looking samples.<sup><a href="#epshat">8</a></sup> The full reverse generative model then consists of many steps of looking at a noisy image, trying to infer the clean one, rinse and repeat.
+In practice, it's been found that if instead of predicting the clean image $\hat x$, you instead predict the noise $\hat \epsilon$ from the noisy image, you get better-looking samples.<sup><a href="#epshat">8</a></sup> The full reverse generative model then consists of many steps of looking at a noisy image, trying to infer the clean one; rinse and repeat.

-With these choices in place, we can now look at the full KLs and organize terms.
+With these choices in place, we can now look at the full joint KL and organize terms.

 $$ \left\langle \log p(x) - \log q(x|z_0) + \log \frac{p(z_T|x)}{q(z_T)}  + \sum_{i=0}^{T-1} \log \frac{p(z_i|z_{i+1},x)}{q(z_i|z_{i+1})} \right\rangle_q $$

 The last trick we're going to use is that we're going to avoid computing all of the terms in our sum by simply not computing all of the terms in our sum.
-We'll approximate the sum with Monte Carlo, we'll simply randomly choose one of the terms and upweight it appropriately.
+We'll approximate the sum with Monte Carlo: we'll simply randomly choose one of the terms and upweight it appropriately.
 At that point, we have the loss function used to train VDM models.
 A very nice thing about the VDM loss is that it is clear that we are optimizing a bound on the marginal likelihood of our generative model.
 As you can learn in the [VDM Paper](https://arxiv.org/abs/2107.00630), many of the diffusion models you've heard about correspond to a *weighted* form of this same objective, where different terms in the sum get different weights.

 After going through all of the fancy math, the analytic KL divergences involved in the diffusion loss simplify quite nicely:
 $$ \left\langle \log p(x) - \log q(x|z_0) + \log \frac{p(z_T|x)}{q(z_T)} + \frac 1 2 \sum_{t=0}^{T-1} \beta_t \left\lVert \epsilon - \hat \epsilon(z_t,t) \right\rVert^2  \right\rangle $$
 For VDM diffusion the weight terms $\beta_t$ depend on your choice of *noise-schedule*.
-For most diffusion models, these $\beta_t$ weights are conventionally set to 1.
+For most other diffusion models in the wild, these $\beta_t$ weights are conventionally set to 1.

 ## Closing Thoughts